-- 16.1.
-The progress of both the bully and the victim are monitored by their Class Teachers. - 16.2.
-One-on-one sessions to discuss how the victim and bully are progressing may be appropriate. - 16.3.
-If appropriate, follow-up correspondence is arranged with parents one month after the incident. - 16.4.
-Pupil/students who have been bullied are supported in the following ways: - Being listened to - Having an immediate opportunity to meet with their head of year or a member of staff of their choice - Being reassured - Being offered continued support - Being offered counselling, where appropriate - 16.5.
-Pupil/students who have bullied others are supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents - 16.6.
-Pupil/students who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to CAMHS. - 16.7.
-In cases where the effects of bullying are so severe that the pupil/student cannot successfully reintegrate back into the academy, the Headteacher and DSL will look to transfer the pupil/student to another mainstream school. - 16.8.
+- 17.1.
+The progress of both the bully and the victim are monitored by their class teachers. - 17.2.
+One-on-one sessions to discuss how the victim and bully are progressing may be appropriate. - 17.3.
+If appropriate, follow-up correspondence is arranged with parents one month after the incident. - 17.4.
+Pupil/students who have been bullied are supported in the following ways: - Being listened to - Having an immediate opportunity to meet with their phase leader or a member of staff of their choice - Being reassured - Being offered continued support - Being offered counselling, where appropriate - 17.5.
+Pupil/students who have bullied others are supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents - 17.6.
+Pupil/students who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to CAMHS. - 17.7.
+In cases where the effects of bullying are so severe that the pupil/student cannot successfully reintegrate back into the academy, the Headteacher and DSL will look to transfer the pupil/student to another mainstream school.

+17.8.
 Where a child has developed such complex needs that alternative provision is required, the pupil/student who has been the victim of bullying, their parents, the Headteacher and DSL will meet to discuss the use of alternative provision.

-17. Bullying outside of the academy
+18. Bullying outside of the academy

-- 17.1.
+- 18.1.
 The Headteacher has a specific statutory power to discipline pupil/students for poor behaviour outside of the academy premises.
-Section 89(5) of the Education and Inspections Act 2006 gives the Headteacher the power to regulate pupil/students' conduct when they are not on academy premises, and therefore, not under the lawful charge of a academy staff member. - 17.2.
+Section 89(5) of the Education and Inspections Act 2006 gives the Headteacher the power to regulate pupil/students' conduct when they are not on academy premises, and therefore, not under the lawful charge of a academy staff member. - 18.2.
 Teachers have the power to discipline pupil/students for misbehaving outside of the academy premises.
-This can relate to any bullying incidents occurring anywhere off the academy premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 17.3.
-Where bullying outside the academy is reported to academy staff, it is investigated and acted on. - 17.4.
-In all cases of misbehaviour or bullying, members of staff can only discipline the pupil/student on academy premises, or elsewhere when the pupil/student is under the lawful control of the member of staff, e.g. on an academy trip. - 17.5.
-The Headteacher is responsible for determining whether it is appropriate to notify the police, or the anti-social behaviour coordinator, of the action taken against a pupil/student. - 17.6.
+This can relate to any bullying incidents occurring anywhere off the academy premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 18.3.
+Where bullying outside the academy is reported to academy staff, it is investigated and acted on. - 18.4.
+In all cases of misbehaviour or bullying, members of staff can only discipline the pupil/student on academy premises, or elsewhere when the pupil/student is under the lawful control of the member of staff, e.g. on an academy trip. - 18.5.
+The Headteacher is responsible for determining whether it is appropriate to notify the police, or the anti-social behaviour coordinator, of the action taken against a pupil/student. - 18.6.
 If the misbehaviour could be of a criminal nature or poses a serious threat to a member of the public, the police are always informed.

-18. Monitoring and review
+19. Monitoring and review

-- 18.1.
-This policy is reviewed every 3 years by the Trust - 18.2.
-The scheduled review date for this policy is October 2022.
+19.1.
+This policy is reviewed every 3 years by the Trust.

-Appendix 1

-Bullying Report Form
+Appendix 1: Bullying Report Form

-This form will be sent to the headteacher upon completion.
+This form will be sent to the headteacher/principal upon completion.